 There’s lucuma fudge, beetroot ketchup, spirulina shots, buckwheat crepes with pine nut ricotta, badass breakfast bars (such a fun title), harissa quinoa with lemon-roasted fennel… lots of inspiration to help anyone get creative and mindful in the kitchen.
 All of the recipes are gluten, dairy, and sugar free too (there’s some meat and fish in the mix FYI).
 I think flipping through this book might have been the spark I needed to dust off my juicer?
 Whatever the case, the inclination towards fresh juices, vegetables in general, plant-y proteins, and proper hydration has definitely been stronger lately.

-This recipe from the salads & suppers section had me intrigued in its outright simplicity.
+This recipe from the salads & suppers section had me intrigued because of its implicity.
 I knew it had to be one of those things that was way more than the sum of its parts because why else would she call it “snazzy broccoli and soba noodles”?
 Snazzy!
-Some chopped brazil nuts are stirred into a mix of sesame oil, tamari, garlic etc. I added a couple little things just for fun because I had them around (lime juice, ginger, tiny splash of maple syrup).
-It was just a little stir and pour-over kind of move and holy jeez.
+Some chopped brazil nuts are stirred into a mix of sesame oil, tamari, and garlic.
+I added a couple little things just for fun because I had them around (lime juice, ginger, tiny splash of maple syrup).
 So good.
 Suspiciously good for the amount of effort really.
-This one is for all the peeps who don’t think they have enough time to eat well for themselves.
+This one is for all the people who don’t think they have enough time to eat well for themselves.
 So quick!

 Lightly adapted from Susan Jane White’s The Extra Virgin Kitchen